 In case you are not familiar with the Circle of Fifths (full guide here) or if you’re having trouble visualizing it, here is an example:

 This amazing tool also tells us another interesting detail about the key of B Major, which is its relative minor key/scale.
+It can also be used to find the key of a song.

 In music, every major scale has a relative minor scale.
 This means that both scales use the exact same set of notes, but around a different key center (and of course, one is major and the other one is minor).